dannotsys/Hypercubus.Mapping/README.md

 ```csharp
 List<PersonDto> personsDto = mapper.Map(persons).To<List<PersonDto>>();
 ```
-If you use a single set of mapping rules, i.e. a single Mapper class, you can use a shorter and easier to write mapping extension method:
+If you use a single set of mapping rules, i.e. a single Mapper class object, you can use a shorter and easier to write mapping extension method:

 ```csharp
 List<PersonDto> personsDto = persons.Map().To<List<PersonDto>>();